denvasylenko/basicJs/README.md

 // Outputs: Sync log, Promise microtask, setTimeout, setImmediate
 ```

-**try-catch-finally**
+### try-catch-finally

+**Explanation:**

-The try block allows you to test code for errors, catch is used to handle the error, and finally executes after the try-catch, regardless of whether an error occurred or not.
+The try block allows you to test code for errors, catch is used to handle the error, and `finally` executes after the try-catch, regardless of whether an error occurred or not.

+**Example:**

 ```javascript
 try {
   // Code that may throw an error